4 Best Ways To Fix Sweet Iced Coffee Forever

 I’m talking about the tiny cups you put in a coffee machine like a Nespresso or Keurig.
 In case you use one of these things to make your iced coffee, check the cups you used.

-Dig up the cup you put in your machine and see if there is any indication that its supposed to be sweet.
+Dig up the cup you put in your machine and see if there is any indication that it’s supposed to be sweet.

 Image of many different coffee cups